 9. Follow-up with people you connected with soon after the event

-If you did make a few good connections at an event, immediately follow them on whichever social media platforms seem reasonable.
-If appropriate, send an email follow-up within 24 hours, while the event is still top of mind and they will remember your conversation.
+If you did make a few good connections at an event, both online or in-person, immediately follow them on whichever social media platforms seem reasonable.
+If appropriate, send an email follow-up within 24 hours, while the event is still top of mind and they still remember your conversation.

 Consider if there is an action you can take to solidify yourself in the other person’s mind.
-Perhaps it is an article to share related to your discussion, an introduction to someone who might help them, or just a thank-you note for a great conversation.
+Things like: